ykwang20/Guardians_as_You_Fall/README.md

 The main tools being used are libtorch(C++ version of Pytorch) and other dependencies listed in https://github.com/unitreerobotics/unitree_legged_sdk.
 Ideally, the required environment is pre-installed.
 Check the version of pre-installed Pytorch.
 If the version is >=1.8.0, skip to **Deploy a Custom Model**.
 Otherwise, you need to manully install Libtorch on the mini PC.
 There are several choices:
 1. Download the source code of Libtorch to the mini PC and compile onboard. *Downloading the official pre-built version is not feasible because all mini PCs are based on the ARM architecture*.
 2. Download the pre-built PyTorch pip wheel installers for Jetson.https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-11-now-available/72048
 3. Build a docker image containing the required libtorch and other dependencies, and install the docker on the mini PC.
-Could use the docker provided by https://github.com/Improbable-AI/walk-these-ways.git directly.
+You may use the docker provided by https://github.com/Improbable-AI/walk-these-ways.git.
 Then mount the `~/unitree/unitree_legged_sdk/` directory into the docker by moving the directory inside `~/unitree/go1_gym/` and editting the `~/unitree/go1_gym/go1_gym_deploy/docker/Makefile` as follows:
 ```
 run:
 	docker stop foxy_controller || true